HoldenFolk/BikeRentalDApp/m5/README.md

 ## DEMO

-the demo is 4-5min long, it is an overview of the functions in the frontend
+the demo is 4-5min long, it is an overview of the functions in the frontend.

 ## Project